cado-security/product-help/docs/cado-response/deploy/cross/skip-role.md

 sidebar_position: 7
 ---

-# How to access an AWS account cross-account within AWS without a Cross-Account Role via AMI Import
+# How to access an AWS account cross-account within AWS without a cross-account role via AMI Import

 By default, we recommend creating a role in each account that you want Cado to access.
 This enables one click acquisition of data.